 Twenty percent (20%) of the load eligible for direct access under the cap would be reserved for residential and small commercial customers, with preference afforded to customers electing “green” service options.

-End-users who have signed direct access contracts as of the effective date of the Commission order implementing this proposal would be eligible for direct access service during the 12-month period and would not count against the eligibility cap.

-End-users who never received procurement services from either the utility or DWR as of the effective date of the Commission order implementing this proposal would be exempt from the DRC related to the bonds and the UDRC related to the utility’s past procurement-related debt.
+End-users who never received procurement services from either the utility or DWR as of the effective date of the Commission order implementing this proposal would be exempt from the DRC related to the bonds and the UDRC related to SDG&E’s undercollection. direct access customers should also be required to pay their proportional share of the amount to be repaid to the utilities.

 End-users who were utility customers between January 17, 2001 and the effective date of the Commission order implementing this proposal would pay their proportionate share of DWR’s procurement cost through the DRC related to the bonds.

-End-users who were utility customers at the time their serving utility incurred its procurement-related debts would pay their proportionate share of the utility’s procurement cost through the UDRC related to the utility’s procurement-related debt.
+In the event that the Commission finds that PG&E and SCE should be repaid some or all of the utility’s past procurement-related debt, then end-users who were utility customers at the time their serving utility incurred its procurement-related debts would pay their proportionate share of the utility’s procurement cost through the UDRC related to the utility’s procurement-related debt.

+Absent legislation addressing direct access, the Commission would revisit the program after 12 months to review its impact on consumers, the ability of the state to repay its bonds, and the impact on the utilities’ ability to recover their undercollection related to procurement, if any such recovery is granted to the utilities.
+At that time the Commission could continue the program, modify the program or suspend the program.

+Direct access contracts in existence at the time of a Commission program review would be grandfathered and not be subject to changes in Commission policy as a result of that review.

 Option B—No Participation Cap; Exit Fees